BlueLynxes/bluelynxes.github.io/_posts/2025-08-01-OUR-DEMOCRACY-IS-AT-RISK.md

 ---
 layout: default
-title: "Our Democracy is at Risk"
+title: "Our Democracy is at Risk!"
 date: 2025-08-01
 ---

-# Test
+# Our Democracy is at Risk!